Orbital-selective electron correlations in high-$T_{\rm c}$ bilayer nickelates: from a global phase diagram to

 A recent experiment~\cite{Hwang_Nature_2024} on the La$_3$Ni$_2$O$_7$ thin film showed that O$_3$ annealing can turn the insulating sample to metallic (and becomes superconducting under cooling), accompanied by a valence increase of the Ni ion.
 The trend of the resistivity and valence changes can be well understood within our proposed global phase diagram: The annealing effectively increases the doping level, pushing the system away from the parent MI to a metal with strong orbital-selective correlations.

 An important implication of the global phase diagram is that it allows for constructing a multiorbital $t$-$J$ model to study superconductivity that is applicable for the orbital-selective correlation regime.
-Given its multiorbital nature, we expect the system to exhibit a stronger competition in pairing channels than in the single-orbital case: Here the $d$-wave pairing, favored by the in-plane exchange coupling between electrons in the $x^2-y^2$ orbital, to be in competition with the extended-$s$ pairing, driven by the interlayer exchange coupling between electrons in the $z^2$ orbital.
-An indepth analysis is left for future research~\cite{Duan_2025}.
+Given its multiorbital nature, we expect the system to exhibit a stronger competition in pairing channels than in the single-orbital case: Here the $d$-wave pairing, favored by the in-plane exchange coupling between electrons in the $x^2-y^2$ orbital, should be in competition with the extended-$s$ pairing, driven by the interlayer exchange coupling between electrons in the $z^2$ orbital~\cite{Duan_2025}.
 In the mean time, the orbital-selective correlation sets the stage for discussing the stability of superconductivity and competing electronic (either spin or charge density wave) orders, which is crucial in understanding the pressure driven high-temperature superconductivity in multi-layer nickelates.

 In summary, we have studied the orbital-dependent electron correlations in a bilayer two-orbital Hubbard model for La$_3$Ni$_2$O$_7$.